akhavr/johngalt/p2p.content.md

    application and any contribution of value from (miners / farmers) should be rewarded in the application’s tokens.
-4. The application must generate tokens according to a standard crytptographic algorithm acting as a proof of the value nodes are contributing to the application.
+4. The application must generate tokens according to a standard cryptographic algorithm acting as a proof of the value nodes are contributing to the application.

 Decentralized and uncensorable social action network should satisfy